 Massachusetts

-- MA Department of Fire Services Smoke and Carbon Monoxide Alarms: A quick guide to carbon monoxide and fire alarms, as well as safety guides offered in English and Spanish.
+- MA Department of Fire Services Smoke and Carbon Monoxide Alarms: A quick guide to carbon monoxide and fire alarms offered in English and Spanish

-- MA Department of Fire Services Preparing Your Home for a Smoke and CO Alarm Inspection: Information for those looking to sell their home to ensure the carbon monoxide and fire alarms meet the inspection standard for sale or transfer.
+- MA Department of Fire Services Preparing Your Home for a Smoke and CO Alarm Inspection: Information for those selling their home to ensure the CO and smoke alarms meet the requirements for sale or transfer

 National